hashicorp/terraform-website/content/source/docs/enterprise/vcs/github-enterprise.html.md

     ![GitHub screenshot: the authorization screen](./images/gh-authorize.png)

 3. Click the green "Authorize `<GITHUB USER>`" button at the bottom of the authorization page.
 GitHub might request your password to confirm the operation.

+    This returns you to TFE's OAuth Configuration page.
+If it results in a 500 error, it usually means TFE was unable to reach your GitHub Enterprise instance.

 ## Step 5: Contact Your GitHub Organization Admins